Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 .
 ## porPOIse POI Configuration

 We will now practice changing the configuration of the POIs, and view the layer in the ARpoise app to see what effect they have.

-Scroll down for a description of the properties in your POI description page.
+**FOR A DESCRIPTION OF ALL THE POI PROPERTIES see [porPOIse_Reference: POI Properties](UsingPorPOIse_REF-Layer-POI-Properties.md#porpoise-poi-configuration)**

 .
 ![UsingPorpoise_StripesCubePOI_800w](images/UsingPorpoise_StripesCubePOI_800w.png)